Keyboard shortcuts

 ArgumentDescription

-<target>Commit hash, branch name, or short ID
+<target>Commit hash, branch name, file short ID, or short ID

 What It Does